Cruise Vacation FAQs: Your Ultimate Planning Guide

-- Best recommendations when and how to book a cruise
+- The best times and ways to book a cruise for maximum value

 Let's start with the basics!
 If you are a first-time cruiser, read up on the nautical terminology you may encounter when booking or experiencing your cruise.